karenpayneoregon/spectre-console-helpers/SelectiveUpdatesApp/readme.md

 ![Data Updates](assets/DataUpdates.png)

-When a developer <u>does not</u> want to update an entire record which has been modified there are two options.
+When a developer **does not** want to update an entire record which has been modified there are two options.

 ## Option 1